Baycrest Health Center

 Facility Inspections

-The last category we assessed was inspections.
-This nursing home did not receive favorable government inspections in recent years.
-We gave it an F in this category.
-This ended up pulling down this facility's overall score significantly.
-For nursing homes with poor inspection scores, you should really focus on any severe deficiencies found on their recent inspection reports.
-This particular facility was hit with one category J through K deficiency, which are among the worst deficiencies.
-These categories mean that the government inspectors identified a deficiency which puts patient health or safety in immediate danger.
+The final category we looked at is inspections.
+Unfortunately, this facility didn't receive favorable inspections in recent years.
+As a result, we had to give it an F in this area.
+Since this information is collected by independent government inspectors, we heavily weight negative feedback in this category.
+This really pulled down this facility's overall grade.
+With facilities that received this bad of an inspection grade, we recommend scrutinizing the severe deficiencies on its inspection report.
+This particular facility was assessed a category J or K deficiency, which are among the worst deficiencies.
+These categories mean that CMS found a deficiency which puts patient safety or health in imminent danger.
 Finally, this facility also received 2 substantiated complaints in recent years.
 This is yet another bad sign.

 Compared to national and state averages across all facilities.